jorge-hernandez/web-tips/login/README.md

-This login implementantion uses the following packages
+This is a token based register user / login / logout and endpoint access protection.

+Is implemented with:

-npm install passport passport-local passport-local-mongoose --save npm install jsonwebtoken --save
+- passport passport-local

-also install mongo-currency for the /models/dishes.js dependency

-Note: that logout is not fully implemented. the token must be destroyed. restarting node or shuting down mongo does not invalidate the token.:
+- passport-local-mongoose
+- jsonwebtoken

+It also requires adding express-session.
+The autentication control functionality es added to the res object.
+Passport keeps track of logged users in the req object and stores it in the session in order to be retrieved when an independent http request is executed.

+Sessions are implemented as files in the server side.